chmey/caddy-cloudflare/README.md

 ## Notes

 Caddy will use DNS-01 ACME verification to generate certificates for any domains you specify in your Caddyfile.
 You can also use wildcard domains (e.g. `*.example.com`) in your Caddyfile and certificates will be obtained for them.
-Substitute the `:latest` tag for `:alpine` to use a smaller base image with higher performance and less overhead.

 ## Instructions:

 1. Obtain your Cloudflare API token by visiting your Cloudflare dashboard and creating a token with the following permissions: